nf-core/raredisease/docs/usage.md

 <sup>5</sup> GnomAD VCF files can be downloaded from [here](https://gnomad.broadinstitute.org/downloads).
 The option `gnomad_af` expects a tab-delimited file with
 no header and the following columns: `CHROM POS REF_ALLELE ALT_ALLELE AF`.
 Sample file [here](https://github.com/nf-core/test-datasets/blob/raredisease/reference/gnomad_reformated.tab.gz).<br />
 <sup>6</sup>Used by GENMOD for ranking the variants.
 Sample file [here](https://github.com/nf-core/test-datasets/blob/raredisease/reference/rank_model_snv.ini).<br />
+<sup>7</sup>File containing list of SO terms listed in the order of severity from most severe to lease severe for annotating genomic and mitochondrial SNVs.
+Sample file [here](https://github.com/nf-core/test-datasets/blob/raredisease/reference/variant_consequences_v2.txt).
+You can learn more about these terms [here](https://grch37.ensembl.org/info/genome/variation/prediction/predicted_data.html).
-<sup>7</sup>Used by GENMOD while modeling the variants.
+<sup>8</sup>Used by GENMOD while modeling the variants.
 Contains a list of loci that show [reduced penetrance](https://medlineplus.gov/genetics/understanding/inheritance/penetranceexpressivity/) in people.
 Sample file [here](https://github.com/nf-core/test-datasets/blob/raredisease/reference/reduced_penetrance.tsv).<br />
-<sup>8</sup> This file contains a list of candidate genes (with [HGNC](https://www.genenames.org/) IDs) that is used to split the variants into canditate variants and research variants.
+<sup>9</sup> This file contains a list of candidate genes (with [HGNC](https://www.genenames.org/) IDs) that is used to split the variants into canditate variants and research variants.
 Research variants contain all the variants, while candidate variants are a subset of research variants and are associated with candidate genes.
 Sample file [here](https://github.com/nf-core/test-datasets/blob/raredisease/reference/hgnc.txt).
 Not required if --skip_vep_filter is set to true.<br />
-<sup>9</sup>Path to a folder containing cadd annotations.
+<sup>10</sup>Path to a folder containing cadd annotations.
 Equivalent of the data/annotations/ folder described [here](https://github.com/kircherlab/CADD-scripts/#manual-installation), and it is used to calculate CADD scores for small indels. <br />
-<sup>10</sup>A CSV file that describes the files used by VEP's named and custom plugins.
+<sup>11</sup>A CSV file that describes the files used by VEP's named and custom plugins.
 Sample file [here](https://github.com/nf-core/test-datasets/blob/raredisease/reference/vep_files.csv). <br />

 > NB: We use CADD only to annotate small indels.
 To annotate SNVs with precomputed CADD scores, pass the file containing CADD scores as a resource to vcfanno instead.
 Files containing the precomputed CADD scores for SNVs can be downloaded from [here](https://cadd.gs.washington.edu/download) (description: "All possible SNVs of GRCh3<7/8>/hg3<7/8>")